Odan316/pwinds-generator/README.md

             // If set, instead of generating this entity, other entity fill be found and generated.
             // Used for gemerate similar entities in different places "generate_outer": "outer_entity_tag",
-            // Static value to be returned instead of generation with dice "static": "Always one value",
             // If set, number will be rolled and returned "roll_result": "2d4+5",
             // DEPRECATED - for ol data files only, use "static" or "roll_result" instead